BEAST-Fitting/beast/docs/simulations.rst

 (mass prior).
 This number of total stars formed is then the total mass divided by the average mass computed from the mass prior model.
 This total number of stars is simulated and then the completeness function is applied to remove all the simulated stars that would not be observed.
-This provides

-the star formation rate verus time in the age prior combined with the

-is given by the `--nsim` parameter.

 *********
 Toothpick